 Government Sector Maritime Experience

 - Served as an adviser on maritime and transport matters to the U.S. delegation at the Uruguay Round of WTO negotiations.

-- Served as the program lead in investigations and trade disputes between the U.S. and other countries (including China, Japan, and Brazil) over maritime sector market access and restrictions.
+- Served as the program lead in investigations and trade disputes between the United States and other countries (including China, Japan, and Brazil) over maritime sector market access and restrictions.

 - Played a lead role in advising congressional committees and drafting and implementing rulemakings in connection with a deregulation of liner shipping.